 Check how many people are currently paying for a Netflix subscription in your household.
-The standard plan allows you to watch on two separate screens at once.
-So you can enjoy some House of Cards while your housemate digs into Peep Show!
+The Standard plans let you watch on two separate screens at once.

-If you live with three or four other people, you could split the cost of the Netflix premium account, which allows you to stream on up to four different devices at the same time.
-Split between four people, that comes to about £3 a month each, or £36 for the whole year!
-If there are three of you, the same account comes to just under £4 each, or £47.96 for 12 months.
+If you live with three other people, you could split the cost of the Netflix Premium account, which lets you stream on up to four different devices at once.
+Split between four people, that comes to about £4.50 a month each, or £54 for the whole year.

 Pay for your subscription using discount gift cards

 Effectively, Netflix subscriptions can be paid for via gift cards that are available at various different retailers.
-Sites like CDKeys.com sell discounted Netflix for slightly less than their actual worth, but generally, only a couple of quid gets knocked off, but this is better than nothing.
+Sites like CDKeys.com sell discounted Netflix for slightly less than their actual worth.
+Generally, only a couple of quid gets knocked off, but this is better than nothing.

-The amount the gift card is worth will be added to your Apple or Google account, which you can then use to purchase your subscription.
-Simples!
+The amount the gift card is worth will be added to your Apple account, which you can then use to purchase your subscription.

 Use cashback websites

-Similar to the previous hack, it's always worth checking whether there is cashback to be earned on websites like Quidco and TopCashback for Apple Music via which you can then pay for your Netflix subscription if you're already an existing Apple customer.
+It's always worth checking whether there's cashback to be earned on websites like Quidco and TopCashback for Apple Music.
+You may then be able to use this to pay for your Netflix subscription if you're already an Apple-billed customer.

-Unfortunately, Google Play doesn't do cashback.
-However, you can still use cashback sites to shop at CDKeys to earn additional discounts on Google Play (and iTunes!) gift cards.
+You can also use cashback sites to shop at CDKeys to earn additional discounts on iTunes gift cards.

 Try cheaper alternative streaming services

-Okay, so this final one is less a solution and more an alternative – but you can combine other streaming services, some of which are completely free!
+This final tip is less of a solution and more of an alternative.
+But you can combine other streaming services, some of which are completely free.

-If you have a TV Licence you're free to stream iPlayer, ITV Hub and All 4 (Channel 4's catch-up service) to your heart's content.
+If you have a TV Licence you're free to stream BBC iPlayer.
 In fact, you may not even need a TV Licence at all.
 Check out our guide to the TV Licensing loophole for more info.

 You also won't need a TV Licence to use other streaming services as long as you're not watching live TV.
 We've made a list of the prices of online streaming services and what they each include so you can decide which one suits you best.

 How much does Netflix cost?

-There are three different types of Netflix account that vary in price depending on the perks.
-The basic standard definition currently costs £5.99/month, the standard plan costs £8.99/month and the premium plan will set you back £11.99/month.
+There are three different types of Netflix accounts that vary in price depending on the perks.

-Just to remind you what each plan includes, we've drawn up a table with the benefits of all three along with how much each Netflix plan costs.
+Just to remind you what each plan includes, we've drawn up a table with the benefits along with how much each Netflix plan costs.